info@bostonislamicseminary.org

 Do I get a certificate if I only do one year?

-The Master’s program does not feature any certificates.
-BIS has a separate part-time Certificate Programs, which can be found here.
+The Master’s program does not currently award any certificates for partial completion of the requirements.
+BIS offers a separate part-time Certificate Programs, which can be found here.

 Can the MIRL program be completed on a part-time basis?

 Yes, students have the option to complete the program part-time.
 They can elect to take courses in the mornings or evenings.
-The program will take longer than three years to complete.
+The program will take longer than three years to complete part-time.

 Full-Time Part-Time